jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

 'parallel'  :red:`RED`        :red:`RED`        :green:`done`   :green:`GREEN`      :red:`RED`
 ==========  ================  ================  =============== =================== =================

-It also makes sure that that there is never a case where cars move through the intersection at the same time to avoid accidents.
+It also makes sure that there is never a case where cars move through the intersection at the same time to avoid accidents.

 What if the **Traffic Light** has a walk button and I push it?
 What if the **Traffic Light** changes based on if there is an emergency vehicle?